wd15/wd15.github.com/_posts/2014-06-25-automated-simulation-management.md

  * "a declarative metadata standard that you can use to tell a Linux VM how to download your data"

- * "automated integration tests for papers."
+ * "automated integration tests for papers"

 These ideas are at the heart of making simulations truly reproducible.
 I believe that the client-server model of Sumatra can